jackburton79/jackburton79.github.io/_posts/2015-06-26-migrating-a-linux-server-with-rsync.md

 This is a really slow and painful process, since it involves a long downtime and a double file copy, and the NAS is not so fast (it's a entry level QNAP NAS, ArmV6 based).
 Moreover, the mail server has two disks, a 16GB and a 300GB disk, ~40% full, so it would take a very long time to export and import.
 Having a long downtime for the mail server isn't very nice, since incoming e-mails could be rejected.

-So I decided to try a different method, and using rsync to create a clone of the mail server in the Hyper-V infrastructure.
+So I decided to try a different method, and use rsync to create a clone of the mail server in the Hyper-V infrastructure.
 I created a new VM with the Failover Cluster Manager in Hyper-V, called "Mail" with two disks with the same size of the ones in the original server.
-I then started the VM with an OpenSuSe 12.3 Rescue DVD, and opened a Terminal.
+I then started the VM from an OpenSuSe 12.3 Rescue DVD, and opened a Terminal.
 I checked the partitions and the file systems on the old mail server, then created them on the new disks:

 {% highlight bash %}